 Posters and other display materials advertising school-related events, dances, plays and musicals may be placed on classroom tack boards in areas designated by the homeroom advisor.
-All posters/signs must have the student's name, homeroom number, and date to be removed clearly marked on the face of the poster.

 Posters/signs must have administrative approval and may not be posted in main hallways.
 It is recommended that all posters are to be hung with masking tape for easy removal.